mkoeppel/Optimizing_CNN/README.md

 ### to do:
-- implement a random number of layers
+~~- implement a random number of layers ~~
-- include other datasets for optimization liek MNIST
+- include other datasets for optimization like MNIST

 This is a follow-up to the deep-learning week at the Data Science bootcamp at SPICED Academy and was inspired and guided by this blog-post: https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164